 Laminotomy is the removal of a small portion of the lamina and ligaments.
 It is usually done on one side., usually on one side.
 This procedure is often done for accessing the disc.
-It has advantage of leaving the lamina is place, decreasing the chance of postoperative spinal instability.
+It has the advantage of leaving the lamina in place, decreasing the chance of postoperative spinal instability.

-Each vertebra consist of an anterior body which is attached to a posterior ring called posterior neural arch.
-Two struts of bones called pedicles arise from body and join two converging struts called laminae.
+Each vertebra consists of an anterior body which is attached to a posterior ring called the posterior neural arch.
+Two struts of bones called pedicles arise from the body and join two converging struts called laminae.

-Pedicles, laminae and posterior surface of body forms boundaries of spinal canal.
+Pedicles, laminae and posterior surface of the body forms boundaries of the spinal canal.
 This spinal canal is the space where spinal cord passes.
-There is a transverse process on either side of the arch which serves as attachment to various muscles and ligaments.
+There is a transverse process on either side of the arch which serves as an attachment to various muscles and ligaments.

 Dead posteriorly is the posterior spinous process that can be felt on our back as bumps.
-Posterior spinous processes also serve as attachment to ligaments and muscles of spine.
+Posterior spinous processes also serve as an attachment to ligaments and muscles of the spine.

 Indications of Laminectomy